chrismartinjazz/euchre/notes.md

     - [x] If the strongest card in hand can't win the trick, play the weakest valid card instead
     - [x] If partner is already winning the trick with a strong card, play weakest card rather than strongest.
     - [x] When exchanging a card as dealer, prefer to 'short' a suit if holding a single card of one suit that is not an Ace.
-    - [x] When bidding on centre card, consider the strength of the card in the prospective trump suit and adjust minimum hand score up if adding card to own team.
+    - [x] When bidding on center card, consider the strength of the card in the prospective trump suit and adjust minimum hand score up if adding card to own team.
   - [x] Change the evaluation of a hand, so it is on more of an exponential scale.
 Put this into a constant so it can be experimented with.

 ### TrickManager